 - Unfortunately some insurance agencies place additional internal restrictions that they have chosen to use as a cost saving mechanism which has nothing to do with the carrier themselves.

 - For example: Some insurance agencies simply won’t write a term life insurance policy for someone who’s household income is less than $30,000.
 These agencies have made the financial decision to avoid those lower income households in an effort to reduce their own costs.
-Which is why you need to really know why you have been turned down.
-If it was due to low household income, find another agency such as TermLife2Go.

 - Obesity is a hard one, but not all carriers will look at weight the same.
 This is one of the areas where life insurance carriers will vary the greatest.